flox/nixexprs/docs/builders.md

 **For files:** `pythonPackages/<name>/default.nix`

 #### Inputs
 - `project` (string, mandatory): The name of the GitHub repository in your organization to use as the source of this Python package.
+This is passed as the first argument to `meta.getSource`.
+- All other arguments are passed as the second argument to `meta.getSource`.
+See [its documentation](TODO) for how the source can be influenced with this.
-- All other arguments are passed to nixpkgs `pythonPackages.buildPythonPackage` function.
+- All other arguments are also passed to nixpkgs `pythonPackages.buildPythonPackage` function.
 Refer to [its full documentation](https://nixos.org/manual/nixpkgs/stable/#buildpythonpackage-function) for more information.
 The most important arguments are:
   - `propagatedBuildInputs` (list of Python package derivations, default `[]`): Python runtime dependencies
   - `checkInputs` (list of Python package derivations, default `[]`): Python test dependencies